 In most cases, your landlord is responsible for the repair and maintenance of your rented home.
 If your home needs repairs, in the first instance you should contact your landlord to tell him or her about them.
+You can use the following example letter to report any repair problems to your landlord and keep a copy of the letter you send.
+For urgent issues you may also wish to telephone your landlord.

 Damp and mould can be a problem in many homes leading to damage to the building or even effecting the health of the people living there.